openstack/openstack-ansible/doc/source/install-guide/configure-federation-mapping.rst

 Each IdP trusted by an SP must have the following configuration:

-#. ``project``: The project which federated users will have access to.
+#. ``project``: The project that federation users have access to.
-   If the project does not already exist then it is created in the domain with the name specified by ``domain``.
+   If the project does not already exist, create it in the domain with the name, ``domain``.

-#. ``group``: The Identity (keystone) group to which the federated users
+#. ``group``: The keystone group that federation users
-   will belong.
-If the group does not already exist then it is created in the domain with the name specified by ``domain``.
+   belong.
+If the group does not already exist, create it in the domain with the name, ``domain``.

-#. ``role``: The role which federated users will assume in that project.
+#. ``role``: The role that federation users use in that project.
-   If the role does not already exist, it is created.
+   Create the role if it does not already exist.

-#. ``domain``: The domain in which the ``project`` lives, and in
+#. ``domain``: The domain where the ``project`` lives, and where
-   which the role is assigned.
-If the domain does not already exist, it will be created.
+   the you assign roles.
+Create the domain if it does not already exist.

-With the above information, Ansible implements the equivalent of the following OpenStack CLI commands:
+Ansible implements the equivalent of the following OpenStack CLI commands:

 .. code-block:: shell-session